castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

 If You do not have japanese language pack enabled you will still be able to use MMDA however you will come across many problems such as:

 - Retarted Skin, Example http://img232.images...s/i/rsfdgh.png/
-To fix - Use a comp with Japanese Language Pack installed...I think(will test on a computer with JPN Language pack installed).[/indent]
+To fix - Use a comp with Japanese Language Pack installed...
+I think(will test on a computer with JPN Language pack installed).
-An error saying it was unable to load textures for a model.(Should be a dark see through black-ish box with Red Text.)
+An error saying it was unable to load textures for a model.(Should be a dark see-through black-ish box with Red Text.)
-To Fix - Either:
+To fix do either of:

-A) Use a comp with Japanese Language Pack installed.
+  A) Use a compiler with Japanese Language Pack installed.
+Or
- Open the model in PMDEditor/MikuMikuDance and change the texture names to english.
+  B) Open the model in PMDEditor/MikuMikuDance and change the texture names to english.

 ## 3. How to get MMDAgent
 This guide is based on the assumption you have already downloaded the latest release of MMDAgent.(It being MMDAgent RC.)
 The latest version can be found at their homepage at:
      http://www.mmdagent.jp/

-Under "MMDAgent version", download the link labeled "Binary Package (for 32-bit Windows)".
+Under "MMDAgent version" column, download the link labeled "Binary Package (for 32-bit Windows)".
 (Although it says 32-Bit Windows it is completely compatable with 64-bit...)

 ## 4. MMDAgent Avatar Structure

-(ToDo)
+[++ ToDo ++]

 ## 5. Creating your Agent/Avatar: .mdf File
-Alright, lets get started in making your agent!
-Hope your prepared (Go get a jug of coffee :)), as this is a long read!
+Lets get started in making your agent.
+Be prepared (Go get a jug of coffee...), as this is a long read!

 So, first you are going to want to open your favourite word editing program.
 This can be Notepad, Wordpad, MS Word, EditPad Lite or Notepad++.
-As long as you can type & save plain text, then all is good.
+As long as you can type & save "plain text" without any formatting, then all is good.

-The .mdf basically consists of all the settings.
-One line for each setting.
-All the settings i know are listed below.
+The .mdf basically consists of all the settings, one line for each setting.
+All the settings I know are listed below.
 Possilble values will be written under the setting as well as a description for each value.
 Replace ## with any of the possible values:

 use_cartoon_rendering=##
 e.g. use_cartoon_rendering=true
---True - black border created around model.
+ - True - black border created around model.
---False - No border.
+ - False - No border.
 If enabled use 'e'(increase) or Shift+'e'(decrease) size of border, Size of border(If enabled can also be set via setting below)

 use_mmd_like_cartoon=##
 e.g. use_mmd_like_cartoon=True
---True - Don't know
+ - True - Don't know
---False - Don't Know
+ - False - Don't Know
 I have not noticed a difference between T or F, Tell me if you do, or what an idiot I am and how obvious it really is...

 cartoon_edge_width=##
 e.g. cartoon_edge_width=0.35
---Any number - Minimum 0, Highest = inifinite?, Bigger Number = Bigger Border(if 'use_cartoon_rendering' is set to true)
+ - Any number - Minimum 0, Highest = inifinite?, Bigger Number = Bigger Border(if 'use_cartoon_rendering' is set to true)
 Use_cartoon_rendering' must me set to true otherwise this setting is useless

 cartoon_edge_step=##
 e.g. cartoon_edge_step=1.2
---Any number
+ - Any number
 If 'use_cartoon_rendering' is set to true, Sets the amount to in/decrease 'cartoon_edge_width' when pressing 'e' and Shift+'e'

 cartoon_edge_selected_color=#1#,#2#,#3#,#4#
 e.g. cartoon_edge_selected_color=1.0,0.0,0.0,1.0
---Any number - Minimum 0.0, Highest 1.0
+ - Any number - % of RGB colours - Minimum 0.0, Highest 1.0
---#1# = Red
+ - #1# = Red
---#2# = Green
+ - #2# = Green
---#3# = Blue
+ - #3# = Blue
---#4# = Unknown?
+ - #4# = Unknown?
 Colour when a model is selected(Clicked on)

 rendering_rotation=0.0,0.0,0.0
---Any number - Minimum 0.0, Highest 1.0
+ - Any number - Minimum 0.0, Highest 1.0
 Sets the angle for the camera.
 I think its X,Y,Z...Haven't tested yet.

 rendering_transition=0.0,0.0,0.0
 e.g. rendering_transition=0.0,0.0,0.0
---Any number
+ - Any number
 Sets the location of the camera: X-Higher = Move Left, Y-Higher = Move Down, Z-Higher = Move Forward

 rendering_scale=value
 e.g. rendering_scale=1.2
---Any number
+ - Any number
 Scale for models/accessories/backgrounds.
 When an object is created the dimensions are multiplied by the value.
 NB: Do not get this confused with zoom.

 stage_size=25.0,25.0,40.0
---Any number
+ - Any number
 Used to set the dimensions of the room...Hard to explain

 show_fps=value
 e.g. show_fps=false
---true
---false
+ - true
+ - false
 Decides whether FPS is shown or not

 fps_position=-2.5,22.0,3.0
---Any Number
+ - Any Number
 Sets locations of counter.
 Think its X,Y,Z didn't spend time on it

 window_size=value1,value2
 e.g. window_size=600,600
---value1 - sets the width of the window
+ - value1 - sets the width of the window
---value2 - sets the height of the window
+ - value2 - sets the height of the window
 Sets window size.

 top_most=value
 e.g. top_most=true
---true - Always on top, even when switching to another window --false - Will be covered if changed to another window/application.
+ - true - Always on top, even when switching to another window
+ - false - Will be covered if changed to another window/application.
 Sets whether MMDAgent will always be on top.

 full_screen=value
 e.g. full_screen=false
---true
---false
+ - true
+ - false
 Full screen or not.

 log_size=value1,value2
 e.g log_size=80,30

---Any number, (X-Value,Y-Value)
+ - Any number, (X-Value,Y-Value)
 How big the console log thingy is
 Must be toggled to visable via D Key

 log_position=-17.5,3.0,-20.0
---Any Number
+ - Any Number
 Location of the log, X,Y,Z I think...
 Must be toggled to visable via D Key

 log_scale=1.0
---any number
+ - any number
 Size of log Multiplied by this value.
 Must be toggled to visable via D Key

 light_direction=0.5,1.0,0.5,0.0
---Any Numbers
+ - Any Numbers
 Something to do with light direction i presume... can't really be bothered to test it, Will test it later or someone can email me
 This can also be changed manual by Shift+Ctrl+ Click&Drag.

 light_intensity=0.6
---Any Number, Highest Value=1,Lowest Value=0
+ - Any Number, Highest Value=1,Lowest Value=0
 How bright the light is.

 light_color=1.0,1.0,1.0
---Any number Between 0(lowest/None) to 1.0(Highest/full)
+ - Any number Between 0(lowest/None) to 1.0(Highest/full)
 Colour of the light/sun, Format is R,G,B

 campus_color=0.0,0.0,0.2
---Any number Between 0(lowest/None) to 1.0(Highest/full)
+ - Any number Between 0(lowest/None) to 1.0(Highest/full)
 Colour of the Background/Void, Format is R,G,B

 max_multi_sampling=4
---Unknown, Number perhaps?
+ - Unknown, Number perhaps?
 I have no idea, Email me if you do.

 max_multi_sampling_color=4
---Unknown, Number perhaps?
+ - Unknown, Number perhaps?
 I have no idea, Email me if you do.

 motion_adjust_frame=0
---Unknown, Number perhaps?
+ - Unknown, Number perhaps?
 Have no idea, Email me if you do.

 bullet_fps=120
---Any Number, Higher Number = More fluid movement of hair/clothes Sets the fps for anything affected by gravity.
+ - Any Number, Higher Number = More fluid movement of hair/clothes Sets the fps for anything affected by gravity.

 rotate_step=0.08
---Any Number, Higher = Faster, Lower = Slower
+ - Any Number, Higher = Faster, Lower = Slower
 Controls the speed at which you rotate the camera when using arrow keys.

 translate_step=0.5
---Any Number, Higher = Faster, Lower = Slower
+ - Any Number, Higher = Faster, Lower = Slower
 Controls the speed at which you move the camera when using - Shift + Arrow Keys

 scale_step=1.05
---Any Number, Higher = Faster, Lower = Slower
+ - Any Number, Higher = Faster, Lower = Slower
 Controls the speed at which Zoom in and out when using + and - Keys.

 use_shadow_mapping=false
---True -
+ - True
---False -
+ - False
 Sets whether shadows are rendered ontop of models.
 Can be toggled with the 'X' key

 shadow_mapping_texture_size=1024
---Any Number, Higher = Darker, Lower = Lighter Controls how dark shadows are.
+ - Any Number, Higher = Darker, Lower = Lighter
+Controls how dark shadows are.

 shadow_mapping_self_density=1.0
---Number?
+ - Number?
 I Have no idea what this does.
 Email me if you do.

 shadow_mapping_floor_density=0.5
---Number?
+ - Number?
 I Have no idea what this does.
 Email me if you do.

 shadow_mapping_light_first=true
---true?
---false?
+ - true?
+ - false?
 I Have no idea what this does.
 Email me if you do.

 display_comment_frame=0.0
---Number?
+ - Number?
 I Have no idea what this does.
 Email me if you do.